Self-fulfilling prophecy: Relationships

-A leading study by Columbia University found that self-fulfilling prophecies have some part in relationships.
-The beliefs by people in relationships can impact the likelihood of a breakup or the overall health of the relationship.
+A leading study by Columbia University found that self-fulfilling prophecies have some part in relationships: the beliefs by people in relationships can impact the likelihood of a breakup or the overall health of the relationship.
 L. Alan Sroufe suggested that "rejection expectations can lead people to behave in ways that elicit rejection from others."
 The study looked at the inner workings behind the role of self-fulfilling prophecies in romantic relationships of people who were deemed high in rejection sensitivity, which was defined as "the disposition to anxiously expect, readily perceive, and overreact to rejection".
-Couples were sampled from Columbia University and prompted to journal their thoughts and feelings regarding their relationships.
-The psychologist professor Dr. Geraldine Downey found that women were more likely to experience rejection sensitivity in comparison to the negativity held by men about the future of their relationships.
-"RS was a stronger predictor of concern about rejection during conflict, and of feeling lonely and unloved after conflict, in women than in men".
-The original hypothesis aligned with the findings that "HRS women may be more likely to behave in ways that exacerbate conflicts."
-The conclusion was that women with high rejection sensitivity were more likely to "behave in ways that erode their partners' relationship satisfaction and commitment."
-The feelings of rejection would eventually cause the women to stop the relationship from the built-up dissatisfaction.
+The study found that women were more likely to experience rejection sensitivity in comparison to the negativity held by men about the future of their relationships, and that women sensitive to rejection "may be more likely to behave in ways that exacerbate conflicts," which could lead to behavior that would "erode their partners' relationship satisfaction and commitment."

 Other specific examples discussed in psychology include: